-In 1988, two years later, the Eleventh Circuit, in Jefferson County (Alabama) v.
-Breen, 853 F.2d 853 (11th Cir.1988) citing Burlington and Miener as authority held that "Compensatory education, like retroactive reimbursement, is necessary to preserve a handicapped child's right to a free education . . . [and] providing a compensatory education should serve as a deterrent against states unnecessarily prolonging litigation in order to decrease their potential liability.
+Two years later, in Jefferson County (Alabama) v.
+Breen, 853 F.2d 853 (11th Cir.1988), the Eleventh Circuit cited Burlington and Miener as authority that "Compensatory education, like retroactive reimbursement, is necessary to preserve a handicapped child's right to a free education . . . [and] providing a compensatory education should serve as a deterrent against states unnecessarily prolonging litigation in order to decrease their potential liability.
 We believe that the district court correctly ordered the Board to provide Alice with two years compensatory education."

-Four months later, in New York, the Second Circuit, in Burr v.
-Ambach, 863 F. 2d 1071 (2d Cir.1988), also citing Burlington and Miener, held that "Administrative and legal proceedings are often lengthy, and a person who prevails at the end of such proceedings should be able to obtain what the proceedings establish he was entitled to when they began.
+In New York four months later, the Second Circuit, in Burr v.
+Ambach, 863 F. 2d 1071 (2d Cir.1988), cited Burlington and Miener, in holding that "Administrative and legal proceedings are often lengthy, and a person who prevails at the end of such proceedings should be able to obtain what the proceedings establish he was entitled to when they began.
 Clifford should not lose the education to which he was entitled at the time his parents requested a hearing under the Act because the hearing was protracted.
 The Institute was mistaken when it decided that its program was inappropriate for Clifford, as the administrative decisions show, and that mistake should not cost Clifford one and one-half years of education to which he was entitled."
 Note, after this decision, Burr went back up to the Court a year later on another issue, so that this case is known as Burr I and the other as Burr II.

-A month later, the Second Circuit again addressed compensatory education in Mrs. C. v.
+One month later, the Second Circuit addressed compensatory education again in Mrs. C. v.
 Wheaton (Comm. of Educ, CT) 916 F.2d 69 (2d.
 Cir.1990).
-This case is similar to some issues that are presently occuring nationwide related to COVID-19 and services either being terminated or not provided.
+This case is similar to some issues that are presently occuring nationwide related to COVID-19 with special education and related services terminated or not provided.

 "In light of our determination that the Department was required to follow EHA procedures before terminating J.C.'s educational placement, the complaint clearly alleges violations of the EHA that led to J.C.'s exclusion from his educational placement.
 Moreover, a comparison of appellant's allegations with the violations we found in Burr I shows that compensable education is an appropriate remedy here.
 The 'gross violations' we found in Burr I consisted of undue delay in an agency hearing and in administrative review thereafter in violation of the EHA and applicable regulations in a situation where the handicapped child was being deprived of the benefit of the 'stay-put' provision of the EHA because his former school had closed.